 Loading Docks: Loading docks and ramps with wet surfaces and slippery dock plates can be dangerous if they do not have skid-resistant surfaces and railings.

 Stairs: Stairwells that lack proper lighting and sturdy hand rails or that are slippery present a danger to workers.
-Workers required to carry heavy or bulky objects up and down stairs increase their risk of fall because their vision is blocked and they cannot use their hands to break a fall.
+Workers required to carry heavy or bulky objects up and down stairs increase their risk of falling because their vision is blocked and they cannot use their hands to break a fall.

 Footwear: Footwear that is effective at reducing elevated falls have slip-resistant heels, steel toes and ankle and arch support.